fabstu/pd-rmq/README.md

 Question anyway:
 - What about multiple lookups needing different amount of block-size?
 Probably have to generate for multiple block-sizes instead of the current monstrocity.

+## Problem lookup_table not matching length.

+- a) Convert all to u32
+- b) Fill up with falses up to the lookup_table width.
+  - Might have to copy.
+- c) Special-case